All Episodes

 Back with much more right after this.

-It's hump day, the middle of the week Wednesday, L. Rush Ball, America's reel.
+It's hump day, the middle of the week, Wednesday, El Rushball, America's Real Hankerman here on the EIB network.

-All right, back to the Wall Street Journal editorial today on the Hubble standard.
+All right, back to the Wall Street Journal editorial today on the Hubble Standard.

-This very amateurism, uh, maybe the thing that explains how the current administration's managed to turn a routine issue of replacing presidential appointees into a political fiasco.
+And that may be the very reason this very amateurism may be the thing that explains how the current administration has managed to turn a routine issue of replacing presidential appointees into a political fiasco.

 There was nothing wrong with replacing eight attorneys, all of whom serve at the president's pleasure.